Paul Kalkbrenner: Berlin Calling

-Paul Kalkbrenner Music
+Paul Kalkbrenner Musik

-In 2009, after receiving widespread acclaim for Berlin Calling – The Soundtrack (2008) album released on BPitch, Kalkbrenner decided that after ten years, it was time for him and the label to split ways.
-He believed that the label did not have what it took to support his artist growth, to propel him forward.
-Wanting to do his own thing, Kalkbrenner created Paul Kalkbrenner Musik as a platform for his own music.
-Kalkbrenner set out on a sold-out, intensive, twelve-city tour in 2010 that was filmed with the help of the team that created Berlin Calling, and released as Paul Kalkbrenner 2010 – A Live Documentary.
-Since the label was begun, it has seen the release of two albums.
-Icke Wieder (3 June 2011) which was heavily supported by DJs like Sasha, ranked number two in German music charts, and ultimately reached gold status with over 100,000 CDs sold.
+In 2009, after receiving widespread acclaim for the album Berlin Calling – The Soundtrack, Kalkbrenner decided that after ten years, it was time for him and BPitch to part ways, believing that the label was unable to support his artist growth.
+Wanting to do his own thing, Kalkbrenner created the label Paul Kalkbrenner Musik as a platform for his own music.

+Kalkbrenner set out on a sold-out, intensive, twelve-city tour in 2010 that was filmed with the help of the team that created Berlin Calling and released as Paul Kalkbrenner 2010 – A Live Documentary.
+Since the founding of the label, it has seen the release of two albums.
+Icke Wieder (3 June 2011), which was heavily supported by DJs such as Sasha, ranked number two in the German music charts and ultimately reached gold status with over 100,000 CDs sold.
 The tour for the album brought together over 125,000 fans.
-That same summer, Kalkbrenner came to Ibiza for the first time to speak at the International Music Summit and play at one of Ibiza's renowned clubs, Amnesia.
-On 25 August 2012, Kalkbrenner married Romanian DJ/producer Simina Grigoriu.
-On 30 November 2012, he has released the album Guten Tag.
-In February 2013, he began to tour to support the new album in Europe and the U.S. Guten Tag has topped the charts in Switzerland.
+That same summer, Kalkbrenner went to Ibiza for the first time to speak at the International Music Summit and play at one of Ibiza's renowned clubs, Amnesia.

+On 30 November 2012, he released the album Guten Tag.
+In February 2013, he began to tour to support the new album in Europe and the U.S. Guten Tag topped the charts in Switzerland.

+In 2025, Kalkbrenner released the single "Dreaming On," which features samples from Depeche Mode's song Dream On.
+It marked the first time that the band cleared one of their samples for release.